-Here we have some fabulous paintings or artwork associated with Haslingden and Haslingden artist.
-The following examples have been kindly offered for show on the Haslingden Old and New facebook site, or sent in direct to the Blog.
-If you have any contributions you would like to share with us all please get in touch at (bryan.yorke@sky.com)
+Here we have HASLINGDEN'S ONLINE DIGITAL ART GALLERY with some fabulous paintings or other artwork associated with Haslingden artist.
+The following pieces have been kindly offered for show on the Haslingden Old and New facebook site, or sent in direct to the Blog.
+If you have any contributions you would like to share with us all please get in touch at (bryan.yorke@sky.com) or (jax1956@googlemail.com) or through the facebook page

 Artist: Joyce Scholes